dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 There are many dependency injection containers available for .NET. .NET MAUI has in-built support for using <xref:Microsoft.Extensions.DependencyInjection> to manage the instantiation of views, view models, and service classes in an app. <xref:Microsoft.Extensions.DependencyInjection> facilitates building loosely coupled apps, and provides all of the features commonly found in dependency injection containers, including methods to register type mappings and object instances, resolve objects, manage object lifetimes, and inject dependent objects into constructors of objects that it resolves.
 For more information about <xref:Microsoft.Extensions.DependencyInjection>, see [Dependency injection in .NET](/dotnet/core/extensions/dependency-injection).

-In a .NET MAUI app, the `MauiProgram` class calls into the `CreateMauiApp` method to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
-The <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object has a <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property of type <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>, which provides a place to register your types, such as views, view-models, and services for dependency injection.
-Any types registered with the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property will be provided to the dependency injection container when <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build?displayProperty=nameWithType> is called.

 At runtime, the container must know which implementation of the services are being requested in order to instantiate them for the requested objects.
 In the example above, the `ILoggingService` and `ISettingsService` interfaces need to be resolved before the `MainPageViewModel` object can be instantiated.
 This involves the container performing the following actions:

 - Deciding how to instantiate an object that implements the interface.
 This is known as *registration*.
 For more information, see [Registration](#registration).